pharo-vcs/iceberg/README.md

 default (this **will** be the default on Pharo7).
 To get this VM, the easiest way is to execute `curl get.pharo.org/vmT60 | bash`.

 ***Q.** I'm using a server with an alternate SSH port and I'm receiving "connection timeout" when I'm trying to clone.*
 **A.** You need to use an different url format than default one (the one that is proposed in most sites).
-You need an url as this one: ` ssh://git@url:port/team/project.git`
+You need an url as this one: ` ssh://git@url:port/team/project.git`.

-***Q.** I'm using Iceberg on Windows - whilst trying to clone a repostory I receive the error "LGit_GIT_ERROR: error authenticating: failed connecting agent"*
+***Q.** I'm using Iceberg on Windows - whilst trying to clone a repository I receive the error "LGit_GIT_ERROR: error authenticating: failed connecting agent".*
 **A.** Prompting for credentials currently doesn't work on Windows (we can't use ssh-agent).
 You need to setup authentication using ssh keys.
 Something like so:

 ```Smalltalk